Derrick White NBA Playoffs Player Props: Celtics vs. Heat

-Derrick White and his Boston Celtics teammates hit the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Sunday.
+Derrick White be on the court for the Boston Celtics at 8:30 PM on Tuesday versus the Miami Heat in the 2023 NBA Playoffs.

-Below, we dig into White's stats and trends to help you pick out the most appealing prop bets.
+Below we will look at White's stats and trends, helping you make good picks on prop bets.

 Derrick White Prop Bets vs. the Heat